formally-fm/website/content/_index.md

 preview release** of `::formally`, a project I devoted a lot of effort to in the last **six months**.

+Last May, at the [SPIN] symposium, I presented the project's ideas and promised a first preview release in **autumn**.
+Well, here we are, with the first early-stage public release of the project, and **technically** still in autumn!

 # What is ::formally?

 `::formally` is a project that aims to build a comprehensive open-source